 Knowing that Riley’s Railhouse in Chesterton, Indiana is a train depot turned Indiana bed and breakfast still didn’t prepare us for what we found.

 Walk over to the wall to the right of the large fireplace, just after the scale, and you’ll notice writing in pencil.
-These are the numbers from the long ago weighed freight from trains stopping at this Lake County depot.
+These are the numbers from the long ago weighed freight from trains stopping at this depot.
 If you look carefully, you can even see a few dates, like 10/10/23.

-Indiana Bed and Breakfast
+Chesterton, Indiana Bed and Breakfast

-Another unique feature would be the huge diamond shaped window that looks right down in the open floor plan of the kitchen and living room area below.
+Another unique feature I can’t forget to mention is the huge diamond shaped window that looks right down in the open floor plan of the kitchen and living room area below.
 How neat is that?

 Children’s train books and bedding waited in the upstairs bedroom’s nook, while a rocking train and shelf of trains and tracks are found in the open lounge below.
-No matter the age, Riley’s Railhouse Bed and Breakfast is a chugga chugga choo choo good time!
+No matter the age, Riley’s Railhouse Bed and Breakfast is a chugga chugga choo choo good time.

-Just don’t forget to tell ‘em that little Indiana sent you!
+Just don’t forget to tell them that Little Indiana sent you.

 Special thanks to Ken Kosky of Visit Indiana Dunes for hosting our stay.
 My opinions remain mine and mine alone (as always).

 Targeted.
 Relevant.
-Affordable! little Indiana advertising.
+Affordable!
+Little Indiana advertising.